Carmelite saints in stained glass

 In 2004 a fire broke out in the Shrine Chapel destroying the murals which once hung there and damaging much of the other artwork.
 Happily, the windows and ceramics could be repaired, but the murals had to be replaced.

-The decision was made to install icons depicting saints inspired by the Carmelite Rule of Saint Albert, in commemoration of the 8th centenary of the Carmelite Rule in 2007.
+The decision was made by the Prior Provincial, Fr Antony Lester, to install icons depicting saints inspired by the Carmelite Rule of Saint Albert, in commemoration of the 8th centenary of the Carmelite Rule in 2007.
 The icons were written by Sister Petra Clare, a Benedictine hermit living in Scotland.